 English

-Narrative of the Life of Fredrick Douglass Chapter VII Discussion Questions
+Narrative Of The Life Of Fredrick Douglass Chapter VII Discussion Questions

-How did Mrs. Auld change and why did she change?
+How did Mrs Auld change, and why did she change?

 What is ironic about this plan?

-What did Douglass learn from the book, The Columbian Orator?
+What did Douglass learn from the book The Columbian Orator?

 The main theme of the book was to provide a strong rational basis against slavery in the form of a dialogue between a master and a slave.
-Since the slave was able to convince his master that slavery is oppression that also helped him won his freedom, Douglass finally grasped the great injustice that was prevailing in society.
+Since the slave was able to convince his master that slavery was oppression that also helped him win his freedom, Douglass finally grasped the great injustice that was prevailing in society.
 The first time, he had a feeling of intense discontent.

 How does Master Auld’s prediction about Douglass and learning come true?